richardleung1/Quality-Pets/README.md

 # Quality-Pets

 Quality Pets is a pet supplies store.
+Users can buy products for cats and dogs.
+Products are sorted by animal and categories.

 ## Getting Started